 The proposed project aims to provide measures for food security in Antigua and Barbuda by investing in innovative technology which will ensure continuous water supply for the agricultural community in the face of climate change events.
-In addition to addressing the general matter of food security in the country, this project provides benefits and opportunities for identified farmers, particularly farming communities who are made even more vulnerable due to a compromised water source from salt-water or saline intrusion as well as inconsistent water supply within that community.
+In addition to addressing the general matter of food security in the country, this project provides benefits and opportunities for identified farmers, particularly farming communities who are made even more vulnerable due to a compromised water source from salt-water or saline intrusion as well as inconsistent water supply within that community., and Barbudans.
 The project also provides indirect benefits to other primary and vulnerable stakeholders including women who sell agricultural produce and impoverished urban and rural communities who depend on the affordability of agricultural produce sold in the public market or local shops in comparison to bigger businesses.
 Benefits can be divided as such:

 Economic - Members of the agricultural community, particularly farmers are generally without financial capital and have limited opportunities for income outside of harvest yields.
 A loss in harvest yields due to limited water supply compromises access to livelihood for these farmers who do not have the capital to invest in alternative water sources, particularly due drought conditions or after a tropical storm or hurricane when the capacity of the utility company to provide services is compromised; it also has implications for vendors (majority of whom are women) who depend on the local produce to sell at the market or at small shops to provide for themselves.
 Increasing water security within the agricultural sector to adapt to climate change impacts such as drought and hurricanes will decrease the financial burden of finding alternative water sources while enabling larger harvest yields.
 In turn, this allows vendors to sell produce at a cheaper rate, benefiting vulnerable communities.
 The project also provides the opportunity to bring greater awareness to the work of women in agriculture.
-The Sustainable Island Resource Framework (SIRF) Fund, will provide the opportunity for farmers outside of the demonstration to apply for concessional loans to purchase tested technologies.
+In Barbuda, this project will revitalize the agricultural sector, which has been dormant since 2017 and provide new opportunities for farmers.
+The Sustainable Island Resource Framework (SIRF) Ffund, will provide the opportunity for farmers outside of the demonstration to apply for concessional loans to purchase tested technologies.